gjbex/to_remove/README.md

-# to_remove
+# To Remove

-This is for Version control with git
+This is for Version control with git.